emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     from the fact that virtually no time is devoted to debugging on TSP or cleanroom projects.
 No time spent on debugging?
 That is truly a worthy goal!
     («Code Complete» [#fncodec]_)

+..

+    Quality is another strange variable.
+Often, by insisting on better quality you can get projects done sooner, or you can get more done in a given amount of time.
+This happened to me when I started writing unit tests...
+    As soon as I had my tests, I had so much more confidence in my code that I wrote faster, without stress.
+I could clean up my system more easily, which made further development easier.
+I've also seen this happen with teams.
+As soon as they start testing, or as soon as they agree on coding standards, they start going faster.

+    There is a strange relationship between internal and external quality.
+External quality is quality as measured by the customer.
+Internal quality is quality as measured by the programmers.
+Temporarily sacrificing internal quality to reduce time to market in hopes that external quality won't suffer too much is a tempting short-term play.
+And you can often get away with making a mess for a matter of weeks or months.
+    Eventually, though, internal quality problems will catch up with you and make your software prohibitively expensive to maintain, or unable to reach a competitive level of external quality.
+    (Kent Beck [#fnxp]_)

 There is only one way to develop a software quickly: to do it in the right way for the first time.